Treatment for psychosis

 Schizophrenia vs psychosis

 Psychosis is a syndrome or group of symptoms.
 Someone experiencing an episode of psychosis is having a ‘break’ with reality.
 Major symptoms of psychosis are hallucinations and delusions.
 Hallucinations are sensations that are not real, such as hearing voices or sounds that aren’t real.
-Hearing voices is a common hallucination, but hallucinations can be experienced with any sense—hearing, sight, smell, taste, or touch.
+Hearing voices is a shared hallucination, but hallucinations can be experienced with any sense—hearing, sight, smell, taste, or touch.
 Delusions are strong beliefs that can’t possibly be true.
 Common delusions include the belief that someone is following or monitoring you or the belief that you have extraordinary powers or abilities.
 Other symptoms of psychosis include difficulties concentrating, completing tasks, or making decisions.
 Thoughts may feel ‘jumbled’ or confused.
 Some people have a hard time following conversations or speaking clearly.
 Psychosis can even affect the way people move or express their emotions.

 Types of psychosis

-- Schizoaffective Disorder: is characterized by persistent symptoms of psychosis resembling schizophrenia with additional periodic symptoms of mood (or affective) disorders.
+- Schizoaffective Disorder is characterized by persistent symptoms of psychosis resembling schizophrenia with additional periodic symptoms of mood (or affective) disorders.

 - Schizotypal Disorder: is a personality disorder that can easily be confused with schizophrenia due to the nature of people with a schizotypal personality disorder to have “magical” or eccentric beliefs, unusual thoughts, and paranoia.
 People with schizotypal personality disorder may experience brief psychotic episodes with delusions or hallucinations, but the episodes are not as frequent, prolonged, or intense as in schizophrenia.